(published

 A

-stable, healthy ocean ecosystem needs large natural predators,
+stable, healthy ocean ecosystem needs large natural predators, and all other big

-and all other big predators in Atlantic Canada, besides seals,
+predators in Atlantic Canada, besides seals, have recently been eliminated.
+Scientists

-This is in reference to the huge numbers of large predatory
+accept these facts: This is in reference to the huge numbers of large predatory

 fish that long competed with seals to eat small fish.